-Due to its large size, these are often sold as a single piece and often sold in the local supermarkets or farmers market.
+Due to their large size, these are often sold as a single piece and often sold in the local supermarkets or farmers’ markets.

 The good thing about growing heirloom is that you can grow anywhere.
 If you don’t have space or optimal soil and sunlight condition to grow tomatoes directly in the ground, you can plant it in a container or pots.

 Container gardening is gaining popularity among urban dwellers as they often have less ground space to grow plants.

 Most of the heirloom varieties can be grown in a large enough pot.
 However, some types require a container that can hold at least five gallons or more for spreading their roots.

 As often, the biggest challenge with container gardening is the ability to provide enough nutrients and water to the plant.
 As long as you can provide the necessary water and feed it regularly, you can successfully grow it in the pots.